lxsmnsyc/the-fighting-game/docs/rng.md

 ## Seed tree

 - **World** is the run seed.
-  - **Round `n`** is derived from the seed and the round number only.
+  - **Round `n`** is derived from the seed and the round number.
     - **Shop** rolls the offers when the shop opens and on each reroll.
 It also rolls the print of each card bought.
+A round replayed after a loss adds the attempt number to the shop seed, so the replay rolls new offers.
     - **Battle** rolls the opponent and a boss's abilities, then seeds the battle.
       - **Unit** gets one RNG per unit, for chance-based effects such as Dodge